 With the striking beauty of its landscapes complemented by some of the most stunning architecture in the world, Malta has loads to offer for travellers of all inclinations.
-However, as this list of the best beaches in Malta will prove, this picturesque island really shines is in its beaches: Malta has some of the most beautiful beaches in Europe.
+However, as this list of the best beaches in Malta will prove, this picturesque island really shines is in its beaches – some of the most beautiful in Europe.

 While we have written about some of the best beaches of Southeast Asia and Asia like Indonesia, the Philippines, Vietnam, Singapore, Thailand and even Macao, very few places in the world can boast the kind of clear-blue water and year-round pleasant temperatures that Malta does.

-Before we get into the details, let me share a map of the beaches in Malta so you can see where they are and plan accordingly.
+Before we get into the details, here’s a map of the best beaches in Malta in this list so you can see where they are and plan accordingly:

-Maybe you want to go on a beach marathon and visit all the best beaches in Malta in a day, especially on a road trip across Europe.
+Maybe you want to go on a vitamin sea marathon and visit all the best beaches in Malta in a day, especially on a road trip across Europe.
 Or maybe you would rather plan an entire beach week in Malta, spending a day at each.
 Either way, this list of the best beaches in Malta is all you need for a fabulous vacation.

 Make sure to leave some time to explore Malta’s heritage too.